Q100315: Using 'Parallel Shader Compilation Allowed' with Mari 3.3

-This article explains the function of 'Parallel Shader Compilation Allowed' available within Mari 3.3 and above, and what to expect when the option appears greyed out.
+This article explains the function of 'Parallel Shader Compilation Allowed' available in Mari 3.3 and Mari 3.4, and what to expect when the option appears greyed out.

 WHAT IS PARALLEL SHADER COMPILATION